Introduction: Giant Shelves Made From 2x4s and Plywood

 There are tons of boards to cut here, so a length stop is invaluable.
 I just clamped a piece of scrap metal to my workbench and referenced the end of every board against it for a particular length while cutting with my miter saw.

 While I was cutting away, Abby drilled the pocket holes.
-For the brackets, she biased those holes against one edge of the 2x4 to prevent the screws from colliding when screwed into opposite sides of the frame.
+For the shelf supports, she offset those holes toward one edge of the 2x4 to prevent the screws from colliding when screwed into opposite sides of the frame.
+See attached sketch for more information.

 Step 4: Building the Frames